-Students who are suspended or expelled or have been placed into In-School Suspension are unable to attend school events, including dances.
+BEHAVIOR: Students suspended, expelled or placed into In-School Suspension cannot attend school events, including dances.
 Unused tickets due to behavior violations will not be refunded.

-JUNIOR-SENIOR PROM

-Students must be a current junior or senior with the proper amount of credits in order to attend the prom.
+JUNIOR-SENIOR PROM: Students must be a current junior or senior with the proper number of credits to attend the prom.
 Underclass students may attend the Junior-Senior prom if they are the guests of a current junior or senior and not below the 9th grade.
-In addition, everyone attending the prom and their parents must sign the student agreement form.
+In addition, everyone attending the prom and their parents/guardians must sign the student agreement form.
 Any student wanting to attend prom cannot be on EOP the week of prom or 3 out of 5 weeks leading up to prom - the 5th week being the week of prom.

-PARENT CONFERENCES AND INFINITE CAMPUS
+PARENT/GUARDIAN CONFERENCES AND INFINITE CAMPUS

-Parents and students desiring a conference with a teacher should arrange it either before or after the regular school day or at those times when the teacher is not scheduled for a class.
+Parents/guardians and students desiring a conference with a teacher should arrange it either before or after the regular school day or at those times when the teacher is not scheduled for a class.
 This can be arranged through the main office or with the teacher personally.

-Parents and students can check a student's grades, attendance, and discipline by accessing Infinite Campus via Dayton High School's website, at http://www.dayton.kyschools.us/Content/6 and your child's student I.D. number and Personal Identification Number (available in the front office).
+Parents/guardians and students can check a student's grades, attendance, and discipline by accessing Infinite Campus via Dayton High School's website with your child's student I.D. number and Personal Identification Number (available in the front office).